 Visitors approaching the Nikola Tesla Airport are invariably attracted by the large glass-encased round structure.
 Numerous military and civilian aircraft surrounding the building – along with radars and other wonders of aviation technology – clearly indicate to visitors that they have arrived at an Aviation Museum.

-The Museum’s storerooms and its library contain thousands of books, objects and documents about the expansion of aviation in our country and internationally.
+The Museum’s storerooms and its library contain thousands of books, objects, and documents about the expansion of aviation in our country and internationally.
 It is no wonder that many foreign experts who have had the opportunity to gain a better understanding of its valuable exhibits have declared that the Aviation Museum in Belgrade is a true treasury of aviation history.

-The rich collections of Belgrade museums were created during the 19th and 20th century.
+The rich collections of Belgrade museums were created during the 19th and 20th centuries.
 Private collections of wealthy families make up a considerable part of the treasures kept in the museums of Belgrade today.

-There are many more museums in Belgrade that are not listed above, but we recommend looking into them also, like Museum of Paja Jovanović, Jewish Historical Museum, Museum of Roma Culture, Museum of Yugoslav Film Archive, Gallery of Frescoes, Car Museum, FC Red Star Museum and many more.
+There are many more museums in Belgrade that are not listed above, but we recommend looking into them also, like the Museum of Paja Jovanović, Jewish Historical Museum, Museum of Roma Culture, Museum of Yugoslav Film Archive, Gallery of Frescoes, Car Museum, FC Red Star Museum and many more.